Department:: College of Health, Education and Human Services

 Minimum Annual or Hourly Rate: Negotiable

-High School teaching license or alternative license by August 1, 2023
+Teaching license or alternative license secured by start date

 Outstanding communication and collaborative skills